 Try Going Flexitarian!

 That’s a wrap!
-Hopefully this article has given you value and taught you what you might need to consider as a vegetarian.
+Hopefully this article has given you value and taught you what you might need to consider as a vegetarian or vegan athlete.
 If you are having a tough time deciding on whether you should give up meat or not, we believe that the best place to start your vegetarian journey is by going flexitarian (48).
 Being more open to vegetarian meal options doesn’t mean that your gains are forever lost.
 Keep track of your protein intake and consider an extra protein shake, and you will be good to go.
 If anything, you will be doing the planet a favor!

 Guest Writer: Artin Entezarjou